akshiv/phys408FourierOptics/LabNoteBook.md

-8. What wire spacing do these spatial frequencies correspond to this correspond to?
+8. What wire spacing do these spatial frequencies correspond to?

 9. How does this compare to what you expect?